freenode/web-7.0/content/kb/general/cloaks.md

   unaffiliated cloaks (see the "gateway cloaks" section above)
 - Due to the nature of IRC services, there are some tricks which can cause services to reveal a cloaked user's IP/hostname.
+- Accepting a DCC chat/file transfer session, or clicking a link someone sends you could reveal your IP to them

 For these reasons, we advise you to consider cloaks very basic protection from casual observers, and a way to stop your IP/hostname being passively logged in most cases, but caution that they cannot be relied upon to hide your IP/hostname robustly - if you want that, you should consider an IRC bouncer, VPN or Tor.

+Do consider, however, just how much you need to hide your IP address; it's disclosed routinely during normal Internet usage - for instance, every website you visit will necessarily see your IP address, unless you are using a VPN or Tor.
+Many, many users happily use IRC for decades, never hiding their IP address, and do not have any problems.

 Requesting a cloak
 ==================